Juvenile Detention Visiting Hours and Information

 COVID-19 Update for visitations of youth in Juvenile Facilities:

-have a temperature screening upon entry of the facility
+- Visitors must have a symptom screening upon entry of the

-- Visitors must wash hands upon entry of the facility
+- Visitors must wash or sanitize hands upon entry of the facility

 - Visitors must always wear a mask while in the facility